trisberg/springfun/README.md

 ## Features

-The `springfun` command can initialize Spring Boot based functions that will run on Knative serving.
+The `springfun` command can initialize Spring Boot based function app that will run on Knative serving.
+You can add new functions using the `add` command.
 It also integrates with Knative Eventing via an `--ce-type` option and can initialize functions that can handle CloudEvents via a Trigger.
 It uses the CloudEvents Java SDK for managing the CloudEvents.
 The Knative EventType resource must specify a JSON schema that will be used for generating a Java class for the CloudEvent payload.
-You can specify multiple `--ce-type` options and you can append a function name seperated from the type using a `:`.

 Here is a `springfun` command example:

 ```
+springfun init test
-springfun init test --ce-type com.example.test-type:test
+springfun add test --function event --ce-type com.example.testevent
 ```

 Available commands are listed via the help text: